Mack Jackson

 Willie Mack Jackson (born July 15, 1951) is an American politician.
 He is a member of the Georgia House of Representatives, serving since 2009.
 Jackson has sponsored 158 bills.
 He is a member of the Democratic party.
+Jackson announced in March 2026 that he would not seek re- election.

 Political positions

 Abortion

 Jackson was the only Democrat in the House to vote for Georgia House Bill 481, which prevents physicians from performing abortions after six weeks with limited exceptions.